India's opposition shuns Parliament, backs farmers' demands - WTMJ

 They have vowed to stay until the laws are repealed, but talks with the government have been unsuccessful.

-The protests have been the biggest challenge to Prime Minister Narendra Modi since he came to power in 2014.
+The protests are the biggest challenge to Prime Minister Narendra Modi since he came to power in 2014.
 He says the new laws are necessary to modernize Indian farming.

 The farmers say the new laws will turn agriculture corporate and leave them behind.